The Guild of St Joseph and St Dominic: Philip Hagreen

 Hagreen was a leading force in the foundation of the Society of Wood Engravers in 1920; he visited Ditchling 1922, eventually following Gill to Capel y ffin in 1924.
-He returned to Ditchling as a member of the Guild in 1930 and becoming a member.
-His lettering continued the tradition established by Johnston and Gill of simplicity and clarity in lettering with his many engraved bookplate designs; he was also a committed distributist.
+He returned to Ditchling as a member of the Guild in 1930.
+His lettering continued the tradition established by Johnston and Gill of simplicity and clarity with his many engraved bookplate designs; he was also a committed distributist.
 He retired in 1957 but continued to paint watercolours.